COE Graduation Requirements

 - Cumulative GPA of 2.8.

-- Completion of approved professional education courses with no grade lower than a C (C- is not acceptable).
-These courses are: ED112, ED245, and ED299 or the following three courses: ED241, ED242, and ED244.
+- Completion of approved professional education courses with no grade lower than a C (C- is not acceptable): ED112, ED245, and ED299 or the following three courses: ED241, ED242, and ED244.
 Any course resulting in a grade of C- or lower must be repeated to attain a grade of C or above.

 - Satisfactory completion of appropriate clinical and field experiences.